At a Glance

 Highlight Leadership Experience: In both your CV and cover letter, focus on your leadership skills.
 Provide examples of how you've successfully managed teams, improved processes, or driven financial strategies in previous roles, particularly in the education or public sector.

-Proofread and Edit: Before submitting your application, carefully proofread all documents for spelling and grammatical errors.
+Proofread Your Application: Before submitting, carefully proofread your application for any spelling or grammatical errors.
 A polished application reflects your attention to detail, which is crucial for a Financial Controller role.

 How to prepare for a job interview at Reed